epogrebnyak/econometrics-navigator/docs/topics/anova.md

 Analysis of variance (ANOVA)
 ============================

-- ANOVA may mean several things: actual decomposition of variance, comparing the group means or representation of regression results
+- ANOVA can mean several things: actual decomposition of variance, comparing the group means or representation of regression results
 - Boils down to a regression with dummy (categorical) variables
 - Heavy traction in terminolgy from design of exepriments (see definitons section [here](https://en.wikipedia.org/wiki/Analysis_of_variance))
 - Standartised result tables with `SS`, `DF`, `MSS`, `F`, `p`